kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 ### User-Facing API

 LWS adds an alpha `spec.scheduling` field.
-LWS and replica levels use `WorkloadCompositePodGroup...` building blocks; leader and worker leaves use `WorkloadPodGroup...` blocks, so a gang minimum counts child groups or pods according to the level:
+Its schema consists only of types owned by the stable `leaderworkerset.x-k8s.io/v1` API package.
+LWS and replica levels use composite policy variants; leader and worker leaves use pod policy variants, so a gang minimum counts child groups or pods according to the level.
+These types intentionally use the Kubernetes 1.37 building blocks' initial JSON spellings, but they are neither Go aliases nor embedded upstream
+types:

 ```go
 // api/leaderworkerset/v1/leaderworkerset_types.go